TutsWiki/source/content/data-structures-algorithms/bucket-sort.md

 title: Bucket Sort
 weight: 25
 url: /data-structures-algorithms/bucket-sort/
 description: We saw how Counting Sort sorts elements in linear time, another such sorting technique is Bucket Sort.
-We create buckets within a certain range and assign elements accordingly, after this we apply some sorting technique to sort elements in buckets.
+We create buckets within a certain range and assign elements accordingly, then we apply some sorting technique to sort elements in buckets.
 keywords:
   - sorting
   - bucket